W0rthlessS0ul/HackRF-Files/README.md

 -----

 ## ❤️ Thank You for Your Support!
-If you appreciate this project and want to show your support, consider buying me a cup of coffee! ☕
+If you would like to show your support, you can star my repository or follow me!
+If you appreciate this project, consider buying me a cup of coffee to keep the energy flowing! ☕ Thank you for your support!

 **BTC Address:** `3PpBpNs1wXkhA93g5tfpMf4qierz4m9BCW` (this is a **SegWit** address)